microsoft/Test-NetStack/README.md

 First and foremost, it is necessary to clone this repository to a domain-joined host's C:\ drive.
 Specifically, clone the repo to a new directory called "Test-NetStack."
 The setup script depends on the repository's location being in C:\Test-NetStack.

 Once the repository is cloned, navigate to .\Test-NetStack\scripts and run setup.ps1.
-At the top of setup.ps1, it is necessary to enter the machine names that you plan to run Test-NetStack amongst.
-Specifically, edit the $MachineList variable to be a series of machine names in quotations ("") separated by commas.
+Specify which machines to run the setup script on using the -MachineList param.
+Specifically, edit specify a series of machine names in quotations ("") separated by commas.
 `Ex.
-"Machine One", "Machine Two", "Machine Three" etc.` The setup script does the following:
+"Machine One", "Machine Two", "Machine Three" etc.`

+You will need to specify domain credentials once the script starts.

+The setup script does the following:
 - Creates a new parent directory on each machine called C:\Test-NetStack.
 It then creates subdirectories for NDK Perf and CTS-Traffic.
 These subdirectories are C:\Test-NetStack\tools\NDK-Perf and C:\Test-NetStack\tools\CTS-Traffic.
 - Next, the script copies over the relevant .sys and .exe files for NDK Perf and CTS-Traffic to their respective directories.
-- After copying over the files, setup.ps1 runs `sc create NDKPerf type=kernel binpath=C:\Test-NetStack\tools\NDKPerf.sys` to allow the new driver to be run on each remote system.
+- After copying over the files, setup.ps1 runs `sc create NDKPerf type=kernel binpath=C:\Test-NetStack\tools\NDKPerf.sys` to enable test signing and allow the new driver to be run on each remote system.
 - Finally, a new Firewall rule is created to allow inbound CTS-Traffic communcication on each remote system.

-After running setup.ps1, run the Test-NetStack.unit.test.ps1 or Assert-RDMA.ps1 to run the full suite of Test-NetStack pester tests.
+After running setup.ps1, import the Test-NetStack module using `Import-Module C:\Test-NetStack\Test-NetStack.psd1`

+Finally, you may run the Test-NetStack module.
+The following parameters are required:
+-MachineList -- Specifies the list of machines to run the test amongst.
+-Credentials -- Specify the domain credentials for the test machines.
+Passing in `Get-Credential` is sufficient.

+The following parameters are optional:
+-StageNumber -- Specify which stages of the test you'd like to run.
+Ex.
+Specifying -StageNumber 1, 4, 5 will run stages 1, 4, and 5.
+-NetworkImage -- Setting this parameter to `$true` will force the test to only run the inital detail collection set up stage.

 (below are notes, disregard)